michaeltrefry/Yapplr/YapplrMobile/README.md

 - ✅ **Post Creation**: Text and image posts with gallery picker
 - ✅ **Image Viewing**: Full-screen viewer with pinch-to-zoom
 - ✅ **Social Features**: Like, repost, and user interactions
+- ✅ **User Profiles**: Navigate to user profiles by tapping avatars/names
+- ✅ **Profile Timeline**: View any user's posts and profile information
 - ✅ **Real-time Updates**: Live timeline refresh

 The app is ready for production use and further feature development!